API development: 4 best practices to avoid unwanted mistakes

 The idea of integrating systems serves precisely to increase efficiency in various aspects within an enterprise, since it makes it possible to centralize all information from different solutions on a single platform.

-This need arose when different software (intended for logistics , financial control and marketing, for example) were developed to simplify the daily lives of companies.
+This need arose when different software (for logistics , financial control and marketing, for example) were developed to simplify the day-to-day activities of companies.

 However, the exchange of information between these platforms has become complex, since each one of them was developed in a personalized way and with a specific purpose.